gravelCompBio/Phosformer-ST/README.md

-### The model has been tested on the following computers with the following specifications for trouble shooting proposes
+### The model has been tested on the following computers with the following specifications for troubleshooting proposes